 Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.

 Active listings had dropped in the winter months last year.
 They climbed steadily until summer, putting pressure on selling prices.
 They dropped over the fall months and are starting to climb again.

 More active listings make all the steps taken to compete among selling properties more critical.
 When listings were more scarce, (including now but at lower price points) buyers were compelled to reduce expectations on location, property condition, etc. They also may have pressure in competitive situations to remove conditions on their offers.

-The sales rate has decreased by 10.7% compared to last month and is up 7.3% compared to this time last year, with a current pace of 3.7 units sold daily.
+The sales rate for February has increased by 38.5% compared to last month and is up 42.0% compared to this time last year, with a current pace of 3.9 units sold daily.

 The following chart shows the daily sales volume for the past 3 months.

 Buyers will still find multiple offer situations in some locations and price ranges, particularly at lower price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
 With interest rates being volatile, and mortgage qualification rules under review, locking in a rate is more important than ever.
 Speak with your agent to discuss the process to move forward.